konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-/5-local_variables script lists all local variables and environment variables and function ./6-create_local_variable script creates a local variable named BEST with value of School ./7-create_global_variable a script that creates a new global variable named BEST with the value of School
+/5-local_variables script lists all local variables and environment variables and function ./6-create_local_variable script creates a local variable named BEST with value of School ./7-create_global_variable a script that creates a new global variable named BEST with the value of School ./8-true_knowledge is a script that prints the results of adding 128 with the value of environment variable TRUEKNOWLEDGE